Bill371/Bill371.github.io/_posts/2020-03-29-website-creation.md

 ---
 layout: post
-title: "Hank Quinlan, Horrible Cop, Launches Site"
+title: William Merrett, Launch of Website"
-date: 2014-04-30
+date: 2020-03-29
 ---

 Making a sick portfolio to show off all the cool work I have done.
 Huge